Language selection

 Putting it all together

-The long-term objective of C²M²s would be to equip astronauts to manage their health throughout long-duration missions with minimal dependence on support from Earth.
+The long-term objective of C2M2s is to equip astronauts to manage their own health throughout deep-space missions with minimal dependence on support from Earth.

 Contact